Join us in-person or virtually to learn more about the M.S. in Art Therapy program.

-Why pursue a Master of Science in Art Therapy?
+Why purse a Master of Science in Art Therapy?

 You can become part of a learning community where students and faculty share a commitment to meaningful graduate-level academic, aesthetic, clinical, intrapersonal and interpersonal study.
 Our coed art therapy program is designed to integrate your artistic inquiry with art therapy and counseling theories and techniques so you can develop a sophisticated professional identity as an artist-therapist.
 The program provides a supportive learning environment and rigorous curriculum.

 The program is grounded in a profound belief in the healing power of the arts and creative process.
 We provide an experiential and depth-oriented program where you can learn to implement theory and practice in a wide range of clinical contexts.

 Mount Mary’s 60-credit Master of Science in Art Therapy features:

 - A fully accredited program—Mount Mary’s art therapy program is the only accredited art therapy graduate degree program in Wisconsin approved by the American Art Therapy Association.

 - Integrated learning approach—Courses promote hands-on experiential learning to integrate aesthetic, academic and clinical studies with professional practice.
 The program offers a supportive and collaborative environment of learners.

 - Direct access to faculty—Work side-by-side with internationally recognized faculty who are theorists, practitioners and leaders at the forefront of the art therapy profession.
 Mount Mary University’s art therapy faculty members are highly experienced artists and therapists in the field of art therapy and bring their real-world experiences into the classroom.